Become “The Prize”

 I recommend asking important questions face-to-face because you want to make sure he’s being totally honest with you.
 By asking him face-to-face, you’ll see if he’s blushing, fidgeting or looking the other way when he’s answering you.

-These are just a few of the pivotal questions, the deeper questions and explanations are in the “Miracle Moments”© videos.
+These are just a few of the pivotal questions, the deeper questions and explanations are in my “Miracle Moments” videos.
 When you’re asking these questions, use an attitude of curiosity, not judgement because you’re simply exploring who he is to see if you have enough interest in him to continue dating him.
-Be playful and use the “puppy dog” (explained in my “Miracle Moments” © videos).
+Be playful and use the “puppy dog” (explained in my “Miracle Moments” videos).

-4. How do you feel about me?
+3. How are you feeling when we’re together?
 When you ask this question, this is where the truth really comes out.
 He may say “I feel great around you and want more of that.
-In fact, I’m falling in love with you!”
+I’m falling in love with you!”

 How nice to have this information instead of wondering where he is emotionally.

-I have even more direct pivotal (make or break) questions in my “Miracle Moments”© that can save you from dating the wrong person.
-Sign up to Become a Member!
+I have many more direct pivotal (make or break) questions in my “Miracle Moments” video series that can save you from dating the wrong person.

 Do you feel like you’re “happy enough”, that it’s “as good as it gets?’